noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

   - `.dockerignore`
   - `poop.Dockerfile`
     - sucks as then your dockerfiles arent sorted in the tree
-    - do `docker.poop.Dockerfile` lol instead, super ugly but at least they are all together
+    - use `d.poop.Dockerfile` lol instead, super ugly but at least they are all grouped together

 ## quickies